-SWMEs must conduct business outreach and education to at least 2% or 20 businesses/institutions (whichever is greater) within their jurisdiction each year and reach at least 10% of the businesses and institutions within their region by the end of the SWIP term.
-For SWMEs with fewer than 20 businesses, all businesses must receive outreach at least twice during the SWIP term.

-Page 6 of 15 2019 Solid Waste Implementation Plan Template & Approval Process

 SWMEs should prioritize outreach to businesses that have not yet been contacted or visited or those whose status is not yet known.

-In the annual SWIP report, provide a list of businesses/institutions contacted, date contacted, outreach materials provided (such as the VT Waste Not Guide), and the status of recycling and food scrap diversion programs and whether follow up is needed.

-Description of Outreach Plan:

-The Rutland County Solid Waste District (RCSWD) and Solid Waste Alliance Communities (SWAC) will combine resources in a joint business outreach project.
+DOCUMENTATION (only required in the annual SWIP reports): In the annual SWIP report, provide a list of businesses/institutions contacted, date contacted, outreach materials provided (such as the VT Waste Not Guide), and the status of recycling and food scrap diversion programs and whether follow up is needed.
+Description of Outreach Plan: The Rutland County Solid Waste District (RCSWD) and Solid Waste Alliance Communities (SWAC) will combine resources in a joint business outreach project.
 A working spreadsheet of local businesses contacted in Rutland County is maintained.
 Each year both SWMEs will contact at least 20 businesses in their respective districts.
 Based on business size, businesses are contacted either by phone or in person to advise them about laws and requirements pertaining to their businesses.
 An e-newsletter will be jointly created and sent to all new business contacts as well as existing contacts.
 The e-newsletters will include information as required above as well as local hauler contact information, food rescue information, and success stories.
 Both SWAC and RCSWD also distribute newsletters (print and/or digital) to the populace as well as have educational information for businesses on their websites.
 SWAC and RCSWD will also work with ANR on in-person business outreach visits to follow-up with large generators to ensure they are following VT waste management regulations.

-Waste Reduction at Events.
-To ensure community members have resources to reduce waste, recycle, and divert food scraps from the trash at events, SWMEs must, at minimum, offer technical assistance which could include signage and coordination with local haulers and facilities accepting food scraps.
+I O3 Waste Reduction at Events.
+To ensure community members have resources to reduce waste, recycle, and divert food scraps from the trash at events, SWMEs must, at minimum , offer technical assistance which could include signage and coordination with local haulers and facilities accepting food scraps.
 Though not required, SWMEs are encouraged to host waste-sorting stations at events with SWME staff or volunteers or to loan community members basic supplies such as signage and collection bins.

-- 1. Provide information on SWME or town website of event waste reduction and diversion resources and services and provide link in the annual SWIP report. - 2.
+DOCUMENTATION (only required in the annual SWIP reports): Provide information on SWME or town website of event waste reduction and diversion resources and services and provide link in the annual SWIP report.
 In the annual SWIP report, list events that have received assistance each year.